 You may vote for or against a proposal, or may abstain from voting on a proposal.
 Shares voted as abstaining on a proposal will be treated as votes against the proposal.
 You may vote for all nominees for director, or withhold authority to vote for all or certain nominees but you do not have the choice to abstain.
 Votes withheld from the election of director nominees, therefore, will be excluded entirely from such vote and will have no effect.
-Broker non-votes on the proposal for the election of directors and the advisory vote on executive compensation will be treated as shares not entitled to vote on such proposals and, therefore, will not be counted as voted shares.
+Broker non-votes on the proposal for the election of directors, the amendment of the Marten Transport, Ltd. 2015 Equity Incentive Plan and the advisory vote on executive compensation will be treated as shares not entitled to vote on such proposals and, therefore, will not be counted as voted shares.
 A broker may exercise discretion and may vote shares that are not directed how to vote on the ratification of Grant Thornton LLP as our independent public accountants.